The History of EcoSuperior

 In 2010, EcoSuperior purchased property at the corner of Red River Road and Hill Street, with an ambitious plan to renovate the two buildings on site to create a centre of excellence for conservation and resource efficiency.
 Renovations are now underway and our capital funding campaign will soon be launched.

 EcoSuperior is alive and well today thanks to the tremendous support provided by the communities we serve, our funding partners and the people who participate in our programs and projects.
-We look forward to celebrating our 20th anniversary in 2015!
+We celebrated our 20th anniversary in 2015 and look forward to many more years of community programming in the Lake Superior Basin.